 From a game design perspective, this allows the developers to tailor encounters throughout the main game to tight levels to make fights more interesting because they know what stats and abilities the player should have at each point in the game.

-Gives skilled players more options
+It gives skilled players more options

 Experienced players can take more creative paths through the sphere grid.
 There are tons of options available to you: